Christina Bontempo investigates the striking Himalayan Cat breed. Find out about Himalayan cat origins, health, and care in this detailed guide.

 There are many variations in color and patterns which are derived from the four basic point colors of the Siamese: Seal, Chocolate, Blue and Lilac.

-The popular and striking Seal Point Himalayan cat exhibits deep brown – almost black – points, most similar to the typical Siamese cat.
+The popular and striking Seal Point Himalayan cat exhibits deep brown – almost black – points.
+These are most similar to the typical Siamese cat.
 The Chocolates have a more subtle brown, milk chocolate hue.

 The Blue Point Himalayan cat has dusky bluish grey points.
 The palest coloration – Lilac – exhibits frosty, grey colored points, sometimes called frost points.

-Breeding for additional colors has produced the Flame Point Himalayan cat which shows more brownish orange while the Ginger Himalayan cat’s reddish hues are brighter and more pronounced.
+Breeding for additional colors has produced the Flame Point Himalayan cat.
+Their points are brownish orange.

 If your Himmy will be a show cat, be sure to research the most desirable hue of the body fur and the ideal saturation and tone of colors points.